 Life & Business // Coach

 My story goes back a long way.
-It’s not all milk and honey and I’ve over come some serious challenges.
-When it comes to high-end life coaching I believe that’s really important.
+It’s not been plain sailing and I’ve overcome some serious challenges.
+When it comes to high impact coaching I believe that’s really important.

 I struggled at school.
 I didn’t feel stupid but the lessons didn’t seem to go in like they appeared to for others.
 I felt self-conscious and didn’t want to ask for help because I knew it would draw attention.
 I had to go to college to get better grades, I was embarrassed and it stung.

 I had a rock climbing accident when I was 18 and broke my neck.
 I thought my life of adventure was over, but it wasn’t.
 I learnt to pivot!

 I’ve been married and divorced.
 I’ve gone the whole 9 yards through court, running out of money to pay for legal representation and having to represent myself.
 I’ve fought through court to see my children more, because my ex-wife and I see the world differently.